 Domenichino on Genesis 3:8-24

-To appreciate the painting at all, you immediately have to get past the borrowing of God and God's entourage from the Sistine Chapel.
+the painting at all, you immediately have to get past the borrowing of God and God's entourage from the Sistine Chapel.
 It is best understood as an act of homage to Michelangelo.

 What can we appreciate here?
 I agree with our SBL guide, Dr. Terrence Dempsey, that the best thing about this painting is the depiction of the blame game or the passing of the buck.
 You get the whole sequence of rationalizing and blaming as your eye moves from God in the upper right down to the snake in the lower left.
 The sequence brings a smile to the face and is immediately recognizable as all too completely human.